-Living an allergy friendly lifestyle can seem overwhelming at first, but with the right recipes and information it can be safe, easy and full of flavor!
+Living an allergy friendly lifestyle seems overwhelming at first, but with the right recipes and information it can be safe, easy and delicious.

 Throughout my website, you will notice I frequently mention the top 8 most common food allergens.
 When I first started this blog, I thought my only serious allergy was to cats.
 Fast forward 3 years and suddenly, I had 14.
 Cooking with that many allergies was a huge challenge at first.
 And while I continued to build my blog, I started noticing that it made no sense to hide my allergies from the world.
-I decided to let this challenge help me to connect with other food lovers struggling with allergies.
-I decided to shift my blog towards an allergy friendly focus.
+I decided to let this challenge help me to connect with other people who love food and struggle with allergies.

 Click here to learn more about the stats on food allergies in the United States.